carbon-language/carbon-lang/llvm/docs/ScudoHardenedAllocator.rst

 The following information is stored in the header:

 - the 16-bit checksum;
-- the user requested size for that chunk, which is necessary for reallocation purposes;
+- the unused bytes amount for that chunk, which is necessary for computing the size of the chunk;
 - the state of the chunk (available, allocated or quarantined);
 - the allocation type (malloc, new, new[] or memalign), to detect potential mismatches in the allocation APIs used;
-- whether or not the chunk is offseted (ie: if the chunk beginning is different than the backend allocation beginning, which is most often the case with some aligned allocations);
-- the associated offset;
+- the offset of the chunk, which is the distance in bytes from the beginning of the returned chunk to the beginning of the backend allocation;
-- a 16-bit salt.
+- a 8-bit salt.

-On x64, which is currently the only architecture supported, the header fits within 16-bytes, which works nicely with the minimum alignment requirements.
+This header fits within 8 bytes, on all platforms supported.

-The checksum is computed as a CRC32 (requiring the SSE 4.2 instruction set) of the global secret, the chunk pointer itself, and the 16 bytes of header with the checksum field zeroed out.
+The checksum is computed as a CRC32 (made faster with hardware support) of the global secret, the chunk pointer itself, and the 8 bytes of header with the checksum field zeroed out.

-The header is atomically loaded and stored to prevent races (this requires platform support such as the cmpxchg16b instruction).
+The header is atomically loaded and stored to prevent races.
 This is important as two consecutive chunks could belong to different threads.
 We also want to avoid any type of double fetches of information located in the header, and use local copies of the header for this purpose.

 Delayed Freelist
 -----------------